rmaraqa/incident-response-and-systems/forensic-investigations/forensic-investigations/case-helen-honoka/README.md

 Case Overview

-This case involved an insider threat investigation focused on determining whether a trusted employee intentionally accessed and attempted to exfiltrate sensitive information without authorization.The investigation required reconstructing user intent and behavior through correlated technical artifacts rather than relying on a single indicator of compromise.
+This case involved an insider threat investigation to determine whether a trusted employee intentionally accessed and attempted to exfiltrate sensitive information without authorization.
+The investigation required reconstructing user intent and behavior from correlated technical artifacts rather than relying on a single indicator of compromise.

 Investigative Focus